-The HBP will design, implement and operate a Neuromorphic Computing Platform that allows non-expert neuroscientists and engineers to perform experiments with configurable Neuromorphic Computing Systems (NCS) implementing simplified versions of brain models developed on the Brain Simulation Platform as well as on generic circuit models.
-The NCS will be hardware devices incorporating state-of-the-art electronic component and circuit technologies as well as new knowledge arising from other areas of HBP research (experimental neuroscience, theory, brain modelling).
+SP9 designs, implements and operate a Neuromorphic Computing Platform.
+This Platform allows non-expert neuroscientists and engineers to perform experiments with configurable Neuromorphic Computing Systems (NCS), implementing simplified versions of brain models developed on the Brain Simulation Platform, and on generic circuit models.
+The NCS comprises hardware devices that incorporate state-of-the-art electronic component and circuit technologies as well as new knowledge arising from other areas of HBP research, such as experimental neuroscience, theory, and brain modelling.

-The platform will provide NCS based on physical (analogue or mixed-signal) emulations of brain models (NM-PM), running in accelerated mode, numerical models running in real time on digital multicore architectures, (NM-MC), and the software tools necessary to design, configure and measure the performance of these systems.
-The platform will be tightly integrated with the High Performance Computing Platform (Subproject 7), which will provide essential services for mapping and routing circuits to neuromorphic substrates, benchmarking and simulation-based verification of hardware specifications.
+The platform provide NCS based on physical (analogue or mixed-signal) emulations of brain models (NM-PM), running in accelerated mode, numerical models running in real time on digital multicore architectures, (NM-MC), and the software tools necessary to design, configure and measure the performance of these systems.
+The platform will be tightly integrated with the High Performance Analytics and Computing Platform, which will provide essential services for mapping and routing circuits to neuromorphic substrates, benchmarking and simulation-based verification of hardware specifications.

-The primary objective of this subproject for the ramp-up phase will be to construct a first fully operational version of the HBP Neuromorphic Computing Platform.
-The platform will consist of two complementary, large-scale NCS built in custom hardware at locations in Heidelberg, Germany (the NM-PM system) and Manchester, United Kingdom (the NM-MC system).
-The platform will provide remote access to both NCS, software tools for their configuration, operation and the analysis of generated data as well as user support documentation, training workshops and a consulting service.
-Platform users will be able to study network implementations of their choice including simplified versions of brain models developed on the Brain Simulation Platform or generic circuit models based on theoretical work.
+SP9's primary objective for the Ramp-Up Phase was to construct a first fully operational version of the HBP Neuromorphic Computing Platform.
+The platform consists of two complementary, large-scale NCS built in custom hardware at locations in Heidelberg, Germany (the NM-PM system) and Manchester, United Kingdom (the NM-MC system).
+The Platform provides remote access to both NCS, as well as software tools for their configuration, operation, and the analysis of generated data, and user support documentation, training workshops and a consulting service.
+Platform users will be able to study network implementations of their choice, including simplified versions of brain models developed on the Brain Simulation Platform, or generic circuit models based on theoretical work.